craftybones/loud-and-proud/docs/why_objects.md

 console.log("The area of tile is",areaOfSquare(squares));
 ```

 Observe this very closely.
-The `areaOfSquare` function expects an object whose `length` property is defined. `squares` is a list who has a `length` property.
+The `areaOfSquare` function expects an object whose `length` property is defined. `squares` is a list that has a `length` property.

 Kavita wanted to pass `tile` to `areaOfSquare`, but she mistakenly passed `squares`.
 This worked because `squares` is a list and has the property length.
 Now this is a problem, because any object that has the property `length` can be passed to areaOfSquare and will be calculated.
 As long as that property is a number, the result will even seem sensible.